mikerhyssmith/ts-barrelr/README.md

 ### Quote Marks:
 By default ts-barrelr will use single quotes as the default quotemark for imports in index.ts files.
 This can be changed to double quotes using the setting: **barrelr.useDoubleQuotes**

+### Semi-colons:
+By default ts-barrelr will add semi colons at the end of each line, if you want to disable this you can use the setting: **barrelr.useSemiColons**

 ### Files to exclude:
 By default ts-barrelr will exclude any files containing .spec., .e2e. or .test.
 This can be changed as a regular expression by changing the setting:  **barrelr.excludeFileRegex**